Visas & Routes

 Short answer

-A lawyer is safer for prior refusals, family-law issues, criminal-record questions, unusual income, authority requests, appeals, or any question where the answer affects your legal position.
+Movingto's Portuguese immigration lawyers lead cases involving prior refusals, family-law issues, criminal-record questions, unusual income, authority requests, appeals or any question that affects the applicant's legal position.

 When DIY can work